-ADHD is pretty common, even though more guys tend to be diagnosed than girls.
+ADHD is pretty common, and more guys tend to be diagnosed than girls.
 Studies have shown that 3-7% of all school-aged kids have ADHD.
 It’s usually diagnosed in childhood, but can sometimes go unnoticed until the teen years or adulthood.

 ADHD often runs in families.
 It’s common for someone with ADHD to have a parent who also has ADHD, although their parent may never have been diagnosed.

 ADHD is a spectrum disorder.
 This means that some people have a little bit, some people have a medium amount, and some people have a lot of difficulty.

 Remember that people with ADHD are just as smart as other people.
 Some people think Albert Einstein had ADHD.
 In fact, people with ADHD are often very creative and adventurous.

 ADHD is short for Attention Deficit Hyperactivity Disorder.

 There are three types of ADHD:

 - The Inattentive Type causes people to have a hard time focusing or concentrating and are easily distracted.

 - The Hyperactive/Impulsive Type causes people to feel restless and sometimes to do things without thinking them through.

 - The Combined Type causes problems with both attention and hyperactivity/impulsivity.